Do Robins Travel In Flocks

 There is no one-size-fits-all answer to this question, as the meaning of seeing two robins together will vary depending on the individual.
 However, there are a few general things that it could mean.

-See also Cards Against Humanity Travel
+See also Clear For International Travel

 Seeing two robins together could simply be a sign of springtime and the coming of new life.
 After a long winter, it can be a pleasant sight to see these cheerful birds working together to build their nests and raise their young.